 Clinical appropriateness approval is required before certain procedures will be covered.
 Prior authorization, precertification and prior approval are often used interchangeably.
 This Summary Plan Description (SPD) uses precertification.
 Many of our network providers have detailed information about the process to ensure clinical appropriateness and will coordinate with the EHP Medical Management and/or Pharmacy Department to ensure that required precertification guidelines are met.
-Also, a complete list of medications that require prior authorization can be found in the Prescription Drug Formulary.
+Also, a complete list of medications that require precertification can be found in the Prescription Drug Formulary.

 For medications billed under the medical benefit without a drug-specific code (i.e. miscellaneous billing codes), these medications will require precertification review by the EHP Pharmacy Management team, if EHP has a precertification policy in place for the specific medication being billed/requested.
-If EHP does not have a precertification policy in place, then these medications will follow the Aetna predetermination/clinical claim review process outlined in the predetermination section of this SPD.
+If the EHP does not have a precertification policy in place for medications with or without a drug-specific code, then these medications will follow the Aetna predetermination/clinical claim review process outlined in the predetermination section of this SPD.